PrincessDeSynk/Collection/README.md

-# CursedMoments
+# Collection
-Cursed stuff that I've collected over the years.
+Stuff that I've collected over the years.